KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 #### Scheels Ferris Wheel

-Scheel's in The Colony contains a 65-foot indoor Ferris wheel.
+Scheels in The Colony contains a 65-foot indoor Ferris wheel.
 It costs $1 to ride.
 I jumped at the chance.

 ![](2025-recap-images/scheels-ferris-wheel.jpg)
 Scheels indoor Ferris wheel